MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/fix-error-code-5-7-700-through-5-7-750.md

 **How do I fix this?**

-Only an email admin in your organization can fix this issue by modifying the tenant allow/block list.
+An email admin in your organization can fix this issue by modifying the tenant allow/block list.

 ## 550 5.7.705